A guide to the new ESMA rules and what your options are.

 Australia also has an Ombudsman, so if you have an issue with your broker and you need to launch an official complaint, you will have someone to look at your case.
 As I said earlier, this is not the case with any of the off-shore islands I looked at.

+Then I went to open an account with IG Markets.
 IG Markets did something very peculiar.
 I contacted them in Australia, only to receive a message from IG in a different jurisdiction.
 I thought that was odd.
-They offered me to open an account, but it was not where I wanted it.
+They offered me to open an account in another jurisdiction, but it was not where I wanted it.

 CMC was very helpful.
 They wrote a very nice email to me saying that they were unable to let me trade under their Australian flag because I was resident in the EU.
 Because they too had an office in the EU, I had to come under the branch within the EU, and as such they could not offer me the leverage I was looking for.